javascript-tutorial/ko.javascript.info/5-network/05-fetch-crossorigin/article.md

 That policy is called "CORS": Cross-Origin Resource Sharing.

-## Why CORS is needed?
+## Why is CORS needed?
 A brief history

-CORS exists protect the internet from evil hackers.
+CORS exists to protect the internet from evil hackers.

 Seriously.
 Let's make a very brief historical digression.